 ROI – Stands for Return on Investment this measures the performance of a direct mail campaign.
-It measure the amount of return of an investment, relative to the investment’s cost.
+It measures the amount of return of an investment, relative to the investment’s cost.

-Simplex – Printed onto a single side of paper.
+Simplex – Printed onto a single side of the paper.

 The Direct Mail Company